 Public Benefits for Immigrants

-are being used as a tool by the administration to try and keep certain immigrants from entering the United States or changing their immigration status
+were being used as a tool by the Trump administration to keep certain immigrants from entering the United States or changing their immigration status

 Why It Matters

 About 27 million immigrants and their children are part of families with at least one member who receives public benefits.